Thappida Thala: Plot

+Sarasu is a prostitute and Devu is a hitman.
+On one of his nightly rounds, Devu is pursued by a cop and seeks refuge at Sarasu's house.
+They slowly fall in love with each other.
+Devu's has a rough relationship with his half-brother Soma, who keeps changing his partners and treats them bad.

 Devu's assault on a trade union leader delivering medicine to a critically ill worker leads to a mishap.
 Watching the wailings of the widow of the worker, Devu is traumatised and breaks down at Sarasu's place.
 In an inspired moment, he suggests they remap their lives and chart a moral course.
 Sarasu is attracted by the notion of giving up prostitution and leading a normal life as Devu's wife, though she wonders if they'll be able to pull it off.

 The couple go to great lengths to secure a job for Devu and lead a normal life, but there are too many skeletons in the closet.
-Devu is no longer feared for his might, and Sarasu's past clientele continue to haunt the joint.
-Sarasu gets a loan for Devu from his evil brother Soma, who continues to harass her on that pretext.
+Devu is no longer feared for his might, and Sarasu's past clientele continue to haunt her.
+Sarasu gets a loan for Devu from Soma, who continues to harass her on that pretext.
 In a particularly traumatic sequence of events, Sarasu is raped by Soma as a helpless Devu watches, pinned down by Soma's henchmen.
 The couple resolve to repay Soma's loan, and Devu undertakes a botched robbery attempt.
 Devu is imprisoned and in his absence, Sarasu has an abortion.
-The couple's plans for normality never attain fruition.
-The inevitable return to lives of vice is especially tragic and heartbreaking.

-Devu's inherent goodness is contrasted with his "evil twin", a stepbrother Soma who thwarts his every attempt at morality and finally succumbs at Devu's hands.
-Kamalhaasan has an interesting cameo as a Hindi speaking client of Sarasu.
-Balachander skewers middle-class morality and takes potshots at the hypocrisy of do-gooders.
-In the final analysis, the film is an indictment of society at large, for not allowing lesser mortals to rejoin society and return to a life of normality.
+Soma, however, has a change of heart and tries to meet Devu in jail, but Devu refuses to talk to him.

+Devu gets out of jail and finds out his child was stillborn because of Somu raping Sarasu.
+Sarasu has taken up prostitution again.
+Enraged, Devu goes to Soma's house and kills him.
+He then realises Soma is a changed man now and married to one of his previous partners.
+He gets arrested and on his way to jail, the police see Sarasu fighting with one of her "customers" and they arrest her too.